danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 **1.** [**Import Required Modules:**](make_your_own.md#step-1-import-required-modules) Import the necessary modules for your plugin, including the `Tool` class from `langchain/tools` and any other modules your plugin might need.

 **2.** [**Define Your Plugin Class:**](make_your_own.md#step-2-define-your-tool-class) Define a class for your plugin that extends the `Tool` class.
 Set the `name` and `description` properties in the constructor.
 If your plugin requires credentials or other variables, set them from the fields parameter or from a method that retrieves them from your process environment.
+Note: if your plugin requires long, detailed instructions, you can add a `description_for_model` property and make `description` more general.

 **3.** [**Define Helper Methods:**](make_your_own.md#step-3-define-helper-methods) Define helper methods within your class to handle specific tasks if needed.

 **4.** [**Implement the `_call` Method:**](make_your_own.md#step-4-implement-the-_call-method) Implement the `_call` method where the main functionality of your plugin is defined.
 This method is called when the language model decides to use your plugin.
 It should take an `input` parameter and return a result.
 If an error occurs, the function should return a string representing an error, rather than throwing an error.
+If your plugin requires multiple inputs from the LLM, read the [StructuredTools](#StructuredTools) section.

 **5.** [**Export Your Plugin and Import into handleTools.js:**](make_your_own.md#step-5-export-your-plugin-and-import-into-handletoolsjs) Export your plugin and import it into `handleTools.js`.
 Add your plugin to the `toolConstructors` object in the `loadTools` function.
 If your plugin requires more advanced initialization, add it to the `customConstructors` object.